 Imagine.
 It’s the year 2011.
 The iPhone 4s has just premiered at a lower price point with some vibrant new colors.
 Rebecca Black’s breakout song “Friday” plays on a loop in every store.
-All across the country - creative teams are trying to fit QR codes into every square inch of their campaign - from bus stops to billboards to print ads.
+All across the country - creative teams are trying to fit QR code advertising into every square inch of their campaign - from bus stops to billboards to print ads.

 The idea behind QR codes, the ability to directly scan and track conversions to a product or website, was great in theory.
 However, the technology was ahead of consumer behavior and had two major issues: